gctools-outilsgc/aurora-design-system/documentation/pages/nav-back-to-top.md

-# Nav: Back to top
+# Navigation: Back to top

 Back to top is a navigation button that allows users to quickly revert back to the top of a particular web page.
 This element is shown in the bottom right corner of the page or mobile screen.
 The element only appears when the user scrolls \_**\(distance\)** \_a certain amount down the web page.